-Disclosure of a scientific or technical nature related to the Company's diamond projects and exploration activities was prepared under the supervision of Dr. Harrison O. Cookenboo, Ph.D., P.Geo., an independent Qualified Person (as such term is defined in National Instrument 43-101), and Ms. Laura Lee Duffett, P.Geo., the Company's President and CEO, who is a non-independent Qualified Person, both of whom have reviewed and approved the technical and scientific portions of this MD&A.
+Disclosure of a scientific or technical nature related to the Company's diamond projects and exploration activities was prepared under the supervision of Dr. Harrison O. Cookenboo, Ph.D., P.Geo., an independent Qualified Person (as such term is defined in National Instrument 43-101), Mr. Gordon N. Henriksen, P.Geo.
+(OGQ #451), the Company's Geologist who is a Qualified Person (as that term is defined in National Instrument 43-101- Standards of Disclosure for Mineral Projects) and Ms. Laura Lee Duffett, P.Geo., the Company's President and CEO, who is a non-independent Qualified Person, all of whom have reviewed and approved the technical and scientific portions of this MD&A.